Go to the profile of Commission Factory

 In colour psychology, purple is the colour of royalty.
 The colour is connected to power, luxury, and spirituality.
 However, from an opposing point of view, this colour can cause feelings of frustration or arrogance.

-Examples of The Colour Purple in Marketing
+Examples of the Colour Purple in Marketing

 Purple is a colour used by chocolate brands, including Cadbury and Milka.
 No surprises when you consider they are selling an indulgent product.